StatelessCat/xapi-to-ktbs/README.md

-# Experimental evaluation which is part of my master thesis about interoperability among trace formalisms.
+# Experimental evaluation which is part of my master thesis on interoperability among trace formalisms.
   This repository contains a Node.js implementation of a round-trip from xAPI statements to kTBS obsels.

 # Credits